peoplesoft-info/peoplesoft-azure-sso/README.md

 You may need to portal security sync after changing sites.

+## Signon PeopleCode does not appear to run

+If you are getting no logs, and logs are configured properly in `psappsrv.cfg`, (see above) and the signon code is correctly configured, the problem may be invalid syntax somewhere in the signon PeopleCode.
+When errors of any kind happen during signon PeopleCode execution, the application server will silently abort running any of the rest of the code and will assume no login happens and will continue to use the guest user.
+You may wish to wrap the signon code in a try/catch block to log any errors, otherwise there will be no information.

+Also note that any changes to Signon Peoplecode configuration requires an application server restart (it never hurts to restart web server along with the app server).

 ## Bypass SP initiated SAML request

 When first working on SAML SSO, start with testing identity provider (Azure)